 We welcome submissions of poetry, flash fiction, comment and reviews of new work.
 For guidelines and more information please see our submissions section.

-Finn Jackson is in the final year of her Creative Writing MA.
-As well as taking on Cake she also founded Flash Fire - a series of reading events in Lancaster featuring North West writers.
+Finn Jackson has just been awarded her MA in Creative Writing from Lancaster University.
+As well as taking on Cake she also founded Flash Fire – a series of reading events in Lancaster featuring North West writers.
 She has a passion for poetry and short fiction (handy that…) and enjoys hiking and scrambling in The Lake District.
+When time allows she also posts creative stuff on her website/blog at www.paperscreens.wordpress.com

 Assistant Editorial and Sales Team: